- (812) 855-4556

 Dr. Alberto Ortega is an assistant professor in the O'Neill School of Public and Environmental Affairs at Indiana University.
 He is an applied public policy researcher with contributions in the areas of health and social policy with a particular focus on the well-being of marginalized and vulnerable populations.

 His research examines issues surrounding access to healthcare and determinants of health outcomes, including substance use, mental health, and mortality resulting from victimization.
 He has published in various outlets, including AEA: Papers and Proceedings, Contemporary Economic Policy, Economics of Education Review, Educational Researcher, Health Economics, Journal of Economics Race and Policy, Journal of Interpersonal Violence, Journal of Substance Abuse Treatment, Review of Economics of the Household, and The Review of Black Political Economy.

 His teaching interests include applied microeconomics and public policy.
 He currently teaches a course on contemporary microeconomic issues in public affairs.
 He has previously taught courses in public finance and intermediate microeconomics.

-Ortega is currently a RCMAR scientist with USC's Minority Aging Health Economics Research Center.
-He was an NSF Diversity Initiative for Tenure in Economics Fellow as well as an American Economic Association Summer Program Fellow.
-He also serves on the communications committee for the American Society for Hispanic Economists.
+Ortega obtained his doctorate in economics from the University of Florida, and his bachelor's is in economics from Florida International University.
+He was also a Resource Center for Minority Aging research scientist with USC's Minority Aging Health Economics Research Center.
+Dr. Ortega was an NSF Diversity Initiative for Tenure in Economics Fellow and an American Economic Association Summer Program Fellow and mentor.
+He is also an Emerging Poverty Scholars Fellow at the Institute for Research on Poverty at the University of Wisconsin-Madison.
+Dr. Ortega is currently the chair of the communications committee for the American Society for Hispanic Economists (ASHE).